anh-khue/ctsa-capstone/elasticsearch-configurations/README.md

-# How to run configurations for ElasticSearch
+# How to run configurations for Elasticsearch

 _All of the following commands can be run through `curl` or `Postman` with default `url` started with `http://localhost:9200/`._